Skin Cancer in Children

 Skin cancer is a type of cancer

-that grows in the cells of the skin.
-It can spread to and damage nearby tissue and
+that starts in the cells of the skin.
+It can spread to and damage nearby tissue.
+Over

 Causes